michaelfm1211/mdview/DOCS.md

 Before any character is handled, a check is done to determine whether or not it can be counted as a special character in the current block.
-If not (or it is escaped), then it will end any ongoing special sequences (as they have now been interrupted by this non-special chaarcer) and be written as output.
+If not (or it is escaped), then it will end any ongoing special sequences (as they have now been interrupted by this non-special character) and be written as output.
 If it is, then we do some more checks.
-If the special character (that is, the current character which has now been determined to be special) is different from the last special character we counted or we didn't previously count a special character, then we set the special sequence type to the current character (or a special code, if this special sequence contains different characters) and set
+If the special character (that is, the current character that has now been determined to be special) is different from the last special character we counted or we didn't previously count a special character, then we set the special sequence type to the current character (or a special code, if this special sequence contains different characters) and set